ASU Universal Learner® Courses

 DESCRIPTION OF USERS

-You are responsible for your use of OSC and responsible for compliance with these Terms and all applicable policies and laws.
+You are responsible for your use of ASU Universal Learner Courses and responsible for compliance with these Terms and all applicable policies and laws.

 REQUIRED USER INFORMATION

 Through these Terms, you agree to provide complete and accurate information to confirm your identity.
 Provided information will assist in establishing required ASU Universal Learner Courses user accounts.
 User details may also be used in the development and provision of ASU Universal Learner Courses user services by ASU and our Contractors.
 The ASU Privacy Statement provides information about our online information gathering and dissemination practices.
 Any falsification of information or unwillingness to provide requested and required identification details may result in ineligibility to participate in ASU Universal Learner Courses courses or enter a credit-eligible track.

 Course and Schedule Modification RightsASU reserves the right to modify online course elements, course runs, and the course catalogue as ASU and our Contractors deem appropriate.
 Course schedules and syllabi are to be used as guides only.
 Information contained in the syllabus, such as assignments, grading scales, deadlines, and other materials are subject to change.
 It is the user’s responsibility to read course announcements regularly to be aware of any changes or course updates.